Please use the BOTH checklists.

 - speak Ladino (Judeo Spanish),

-- studied Spanish literature, Spanish culture or Spanish history when going through high school, undergraduate or graduate studies,
+- studied Spanish literature, Spanish culture or Spanish history when going through high school, undergraduate or graduate studies, and obtain a certified transcript that has been translated with an apostille

 - own any asset (e.g. a house, stock) in Spain.